The Crosby Arboretum is a 2026 Blue Star Museum

-Half-Day Adventures for Grades k-6
+Half-Day Adventures for Grades k-12

 Immerse your students in nature in one of our highly engaging programs this school year.
 Students will be guided into 60 to 75 minutes of hands-on learning opportunities by our talented staff and experienced educators.
 After the lesson, the remaining time can be spent on your own or bring a picnic lunch to enjoy with your students in one of our sheltered locations.
 Our NGSS aligned programs will help students master the MAAPs while exposing them to the awe and wonder of the great outdoors in our 64-acre living classroom.
-Please see themes and grade level recommendations below.

 Class Size: Minimum 15 students/ Maximum 40 students